 Here’s the Metronet Tag Manager Amazing Features:

-This plugin really has incredible features making your site function really well.
-On a per-post and per-page basis, it lets you add as many data layer variables that you need.
+This plugin has incredible features making your site function well.
+It lets you add as many data layer variables as you need on a per-post and per-page basis.
 Moreover, you may also separate the two different variables for archives.

 Once you have the six pre-defined dataLayer variables, you can easily edit, remove, or test them on your system.
 Afterward, you can load them on your posts and pages.

 In the WYSIWYG, you can create a unique ID using the GTM TinyMCE button.
-What’s more, it allows you to include an HTML event handler to the content links with the GTM TinyMCE button.
+It allows you to include an HTML event handler to the content links with the GTM TinyMCE button.

 Another thing you need to consider is that you need to do some slight customization to make it work.
 For you to enable it, you have to add the code <?php do_action( ‘body_open’ ); ?> after the <body> tag.
-Without doing so, the WordPress site wouldn’t let you load scripts instantly.
+The WordPress site wouldn’t let you load scripts instantly without doing so.

 Meta Tag Manager by Marcus Sykes

-Meta Tags Manager is the simplest, easy to use and install WordPress meta tag manager plugin.
+Meta Tags Manager is the simplest, easy-to-use WordPress meta tag manager plugin install.
 It has options to include customized metatags.
-It supports kinds of meta tags such as the name, property, URL name, set of characters and attributes of item properties.
+It supports meta tags such as the name, property, URL name, set of characters and attributes of item properties.

-After installing this plugin, user can be able to input additional meta tags to posts, can be able to choose the what posts to shows with those meta tags on the settings page.
+After installing this plugin, the user can input additional meta tags to posts and choose what posts to show with those meta tags on the settings page.
 User can also be able to add universalized meta tags that can also be seen on your posts, and any pages within your site.
-It also has a feature of including Google and Yahoo tags wherein it verified the meta tag to Google and Yahoo.
-Through this plugin you can also be able to include an open graph for viewer statistics, from Twitter or any other social media sites that are not yet supported with search engine optimization (SEO) or meta plugins through use of HTML codes.
+It also includes Google and Yahoo tags wherein it verified the meta tag to Google and Yahoo.
+Through this plugin, you can also include an open graph for viewer statistics, from Twitter or any other social media sites that are not yet supported with search engine optimization (SEO) or meta plugins through HTML codes.

 Image Tag Manager by Bradley B. Dalina

 If you are looking for a specifically image tag manager WordPress plugin, this plugin made by Bradley B. Dalina can specifically do that for you.
-It collects all the images from all your posts with meta tags and compiles it into one whole theme or set of images with same tags.
-Plus, it can also change the filename into a meaningful one for the users ease into a search engine useful way.
+It collects all the images from your posts with meta tags and compiles it into one whole theme or set of images with the same tags.
+Plus, it can also change the filename into a meaningful one for the users to ease into a useful search engine.

 However, the settings are limited.
 The meta tag manager can override in posts, titles or headers, or from the words from the blog posts, however is limited for any additional extra such as in the global settings.

-This WordPress meta tag manager plugin specifically intended for loading images works only specifically in WordPress posts, and just a reminder from the creator: all the images that are compiled by those meta tag manager cannot be saved in a database, if you are looking for that functions as he also says that the option for setting are limited and is still on progress to perfection.
+This WordPress meta tag manager plugin specifically intended for loading images works only specifically in WordPress posts, and just a reminder from the creator: all the images that those meta tag manager compiles cannot be saved in a database, if you are looking for that functions as he also says that the option for setting are limited and is still on progress to perfection.

 Tag Manager – Header, Body and Footer By YYDevelopment

-Looking for a WordPress tag manager that uses codes for more hands-on approach?
-This tag manager simply could do that for you.
-It supports a lot of google platform such as Google tag manager itself, AdSense, analytics, Facebook pixels and any other website that uses codes.
+Looking for a WordPress tag manager that uses codes for a more hands-on approach?
+This tag manager could do that for you.
+It supports many Google platforms such as Google tag manager itself, AdSense, analytics, Facebook pixels, and any other website that uses codes.

-If you are using Google Analytics and all the supported platforms mentioned above by this website, you can incorporate this plugin for adding codes and snippets for additional functions.
-The tag manager allows to include location stats, and include special features or functions from the head to bottom section of your site—everything is all covered.
+If you use Google Analytics and all the supported platforms mentioned above by this website, you can incorporate this plugin to add codes and snippets for additional functions.
+The tag manager allows you to include location stats and special features or functions from your site’s head to bottom section—everything is all covered.

-Talking about the concept of forever, this tag manager is free and the creators keep it that way until the future holds.
-No upgrades available and no additional premium needed.
-All they wish for you to do is simply to write them feedback regarding improvements, or reviews.
-This tag manager is simple and hands-on for all the aspiring web-bloggers out there who would want to have comprehensive analytics for audiences on their sites.
+This tag manager is simple and hands-on for all aspiring web-bloggers who want to have comprehensive analytics for audiences on their sites.
+Talking about the concept of forever, this tag manager is free, and the creators keep it that way until the future holds.
+No upgrades are available, and no additional premium is needed.
+All they wish for you to do is write them feedback regarding improvements or reviews.

 Establishing WordPress Google Tag Manager Plugins On Your Websites

-Setting up the best WordPress Google tag manager plugin for your site is an easy thing especially if you know what your craft is all about.
-However, things need time before we could be able to master them, and mastering how to use this plugin including the technical side of it would allow you to efficiently use this plugin all by yourself.
-But from all that difficulties, you would be able to get what you deserve for the functions and features of a Google tag manager plugin and could help you more than what you expected in many ways such as enhancing the marketability of your WordPress websites.
+Setting up the best WordPress Google tag manager plugin for your site is easy, especially if you know what your craft is all about.
+However, things need time before we can master them, and mastering how to use this plugin, including its technical side, would allow you to use it all by yourself efficiently.
+But from all that difficulties, you would be able to get what you deserve for the functions and features of a Google tag manager plugin.
+You could help you more than what you expected in many ways, such as enhancing the marketability of your WordPress websites.